magnus-revcontrol/longlive/docs/declaration.md

 ---

 > Magnus-Opus.xyz provides the following as a template for what a declaration of independence might be based upon.
 As seems appropriate, this document is largely based upon the US Declaration of Independence (1776).
 It is meant to provide a template for 'The Cascade Coalition' (or whatever it will end up being referred to as) states: California, Oregon, and Washington; however it should function as a template for all states and territories formerly of the United States of America.
+>
+> You are encouraged to send this to your state legislators as a template, and to encourage them to take action to make this happen.

+Table of Contents
+* TOC
+{:toc}
+---
+## The New Declaration
+## Introduction
 In State Legislative Assembly, dated:

 The Declaration of the states of: California, Oregon, Washington and others which may join us, formerly of the United States of America,
 **_When_ in the Course of human events,** it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the governance of their own citizenry, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.

+## Preamble
 **_We_ hold these truths to be self-evident,** -- that _all_ people are created equal, -- that they are granted by their government with certain unalienable Rights, -- that among these are Life, Liberty and the pursuit of Happiness.
 And _We_ hold, that to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, -- That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.
 Prudence, indeed, will dictate that Governments long established should not be changed for light and transient causes; and accordingly all experience hath shewn, that mankind are more disposed to suffer, while evils are sufferable, than to right themselves by abolishing the forms to which they are accustomed.
 And such suffering has been afflicted upon the people, as the Constitution was laid aside by those who would usurp the rightfully unalienable rights of the people when with a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security. -- Such has been the patient sufferance of these States and such is now the necessity which constrains them to acknowledge that their former Systems of Government under the Constitution has been laid aside by despots.
 The history of the present ***President of the United States*** is a history of repeated injuries and usurpations, all having in direct object the establishment of an absolute Tyranny over these States.
 To prove this, let Facts be submitted to a candid world.

+## Indictments
 * ***He*** has refused his Assent to Laws, the most wholesome and necessary for the public good.

 * ***He*** has assumed the position of President in violation of the United States Constitution, Amendment 14.